SalmanAzim/Project_Demola/Main/README.md

 1. Install Node JS from (https://nodejs.org/en/)
 2. Install Visual Studio with C++ derivatives (https://www.visualstudio.com/products/free-developer-offers-vs)
-3. Copy "Fatory_Visualization_master" to your local drive.
-4. Open command prompt from the "Fatory_Visualization_master" folder.
+3. Open command prompt from the "Main" folder.
-5. Run this command in cmd "npm install", which basically will install all the modules listed in the package.json file.
+4. Run this command in cmd "npm install", which basically will install all the modules listed in the package.json file.

 Or if there are any issues while running the above command, install all the modules manually, as explained below:
 ------------------------------------------------